 - Add two whole garlic cloves, a sprig or two of fresh dill, 1 tsp peppercorns to the bottom of the mason jars along with 1/4 tsp of Pickle Crisp

 - Prepare the brine.
 Add the water, vinegar, and salt to a large pot and bring to a rolling boil.

 - Remove the blossom end from the cucumbers and begin filling the jars.
 You can add spears, or whole cucumbers, but keep them on the thick side.
 Do not make your spears too small.

 - Pack the mason jars tight with your cucumbers leaving at least 1-inch headspace at the top.

-- Ladel, or carefully pour the boiling brine over the top of the pickle jars leaving 1/2 inch headspace.
+- Ladle, or carefully pour the boiling brine over the top of the pickle jars leaving 1/2 inch headspace.

 - Process in a water bath for 15 minutes for quarts, 10 minutes for pints).
 Remove your jars from the water bath and set them aside where they will not be disturbed.
 Be sure to use a cutting board, trivet, or dishcloth underneath to protect your surface from the hot jars.
 For high altitude locations please check notes below for link with proper water bath timings.

 - Leave to rest for 24 hours without disturbing.

 - Check to ensure the jars sealed.
 They are good for up to a year in storage.
 If the lids did not seal, do not attempt to reseal.
 You can refrigerate any unsealed jars up to 4 weeks.